iExecBlockchainComputing/documentation/help/migration.md

 ### Requester migration

-Requesters needs to login to the Result proxy v7 to store theire results and must push their encryption public key to the v7 SMS to use results encryption feature.
+Requesters need to login to the Result proxy v7 to store their results and must push their encryption public key to the v7 SMS to use result encryption feature.

 Upgrade iExec SDK CLI to v7: